-Whether you’re an auto dealership parts manager trying to unload some idle inventory on eBay, a new after-market auto accessory retailer, or an established eBay seller, it’s always helpful to know what sells on eBay.
+Whether you’re an auto dealership parts manager trying to unload some idle inventory on eBay, a new aftermarket parts drop-shipper, or an established eBay seller in another niche, it’s always helpful to know what sells on eBay.
 What follows is based on eBay sales analysis conducted by Spork Marketing – we offer this data with no warranty, as our goal is to portray the basic landscape.

 NOTE: If you want more detailed data about what’s selling on eBay – including data on how well individual parts are selling – check out Terapeak.
 This tool is inexpensive and strongly recommended for anyone selling auto parts on eBay.